 In explaining the future resurrection, Paul lists the key events that will precede or coincide with the arrival of Jesus – 1 Corinthians 15:20-28.

-In his first letter to the Corinthians, Paul outlined the sequence of events that would occur at or prior to the “arrival” or parousia of Jesus.
-‘Parousia’ is one of several Greek terms applied by the Apostle to the “coming” of Jesus, and he always did so in the singular number.
-Regardless of which term he used, he always spoke of one “coming,” “revelation,” or “appearance” of Jesus, and only one.
+In his first letter to Corinth, Paul outlined the events that will occur at the “arrival” or ‘parousia’ of Jesus, one of several Greek terms applied by Paul to his “coming.”
+Regardless of which term he used, he always spoke of one “coming,” “revelation,” or “appearance” of Jesus at the end of the age.

-Paul did not provide a detailed roadmap of future events and chronologies; instead, he was presenting arguments to prove the necessity for the bodily resurrection.
-Apparently, some members of the church were denying its reality or necessity – (1 Corinthians 15:12).
+Paul did not provide a detailed roadmap of future events and chronologies.
+Instead, he presented arguments intended to demonstrate the necessity for the bodily resurrection.
+Apparently, some believers at Corinth were denying the reality or necessity of the resurrection – (1 Corinthians 15:12).

-Paul anchored the future resurrection of believers in the past resurrection of Jesus.
+He anchored the future resurrection of believers in the past resurrection of Jesus.
 If there is no future resurrection, then “not even Christ has been raised, and if Christ has not been raised…to no purpose is our faith, we are yet in our sins.”
-The future resurrection is linked inextricably to the past resurrection of Jesus.
+The resurrection of believers is linked inextricably to the bodily resurrection of Jesus.

-The return of Jesus in glory will be preceded by the subjugation of “all his enemies.”
-Then, when he does arrive, the dead will be resurrected, believers still alive will be transformed and receive immortality, “Death” will cease, the Kingdom of God will be consummated, and the “end” of the present age.
+His return in glory will be preceded by the subjugation of “all his enemies.”
+When he does arrive, the dead will be resurrected, believers still alive will be transformed and receive immortality, “death” will cease, the kingdom of God will be consummated, and the present age will end.

-Additionally, Paul explained what kind of body saints will inherit when the resurrection occurs – (“How are the dead raised and with what manner of body do they come?”).
-It will be raised “incorruptible, glory and power,” and thereafter, it will be dominated by the Spirit.
-No longer will the future body be subject to death and decay:
+Additionally, Paul explained what kind of body saints will inherit at the resurrection – (“How are the dead raised and with what manner of body do they come?”).
+It will be raised “incorruptible, in glory and power,” and thereafter, it will be dominated by the Spirit.
+No longer will the future body be subject to death or decay:

 - “Flesh and blood cannot inherit the kingdom of God; neither does corruption inherit in-corruption.”

-Paul concluded his discussion by demonstrating the necessity for the transformation of the human body to inherit everlasting life.
-The bodies of both living and dead saints must be transformed into bodies dominated by the “spirit,” as well as becoming incorruptible and immortal:
+Paul concluded his discussion by demonstrating the necessity for the transformation of the human body before it can inherit everlasting life.
+The bodies of both living and dead saints must be transformed into bodies dominated by the “spirit,” as well as ones that are incorruptible and immortal:

-Thus, according to the Apostle Paul, the resurrection of the righteous occurs at the parousia or “arrival” of Jesus, an event that also terminates the jurisdiction of death, the “last enemy,” which, logically, means there will be no more enemies to defeat after that day.
+Thus, according to the Apostle, the resurrection of the righteous occurs at the parousia or “arrival” of Jesus, an event that also will terminate the jurisdiction of death, the “last enemy,” which means there will be no more enemies to defeat after that day.
 And Paul leaves no doubt that “resurrection” means life in an immortal “body,” and not a disembodied state.

-And the receipt of an immortal body no longer subject to decay and death means the arrival of the “new creation,” for reconstituting dead men and women as immortal beings is nothing less than an act of new creation.
-Above all, Paul links all these glorious events to the “arrival” or parousia of Jesus at the end of the age.
+The receipt of the immortal body that is no longer subject to decay and death means the arrival of the “new creation,” for reconstituting dead men and women as immortal beings is an act of new creation.
+Above all, Paul links all these glorious events to the “arrival” of Jesus at the end of the age.